joelkuiper/Llamora/README.md

 - **User Accounts**  Includes a basic username/password authentication system:

   - Users can register and login.
 Passwords are stored securely (hashed with Argon2id + salt).
-  - Logged-in users can only access their own chat sessions and data (isolated per account).
+  - Logged-in users can only access their own chat data (isolated per account).
-  - The app uses encrypted cookies to keep users logged in without server-side sessions.
-(Cookies are encrypted with a secret key so they can't be tampered with.)

 - **Zero-Knowledge Message Encryption** Each user gets a random 32-byte Data Encryption Key (DEK) that is encrypted using both their password and the recovery code.
 Messages are encrypted and can only be decrypted with either secret.
 Resetting a password re-wraps the existing DEK without touching stored ciphertexts.